Chapter 1. Architectures

 x86_64) and IBM Power Systems.

 - Separate installation media are offered for installing Red Hat Enterprise Linux on IBM Power Systems servers in little endian mode.
-These media are available from the Red Hat Customer Portal.section of the
+These media are available from the Downloads section of the Red Hat Customer Portal.

 - Only IBM POWER8 processor-based servers are supported with Red Hat Enterprise Linux for POWER, little endian.

 - Currently, Red Hat Enterprise Linux for POWER, little endian is supported only as a KVM guest under Red Hat Enteprise Virtualization for Power.
 Installation on bare metal hardware is currently not supported.

 - The GRUB2 boot loader is used on the installation media and for network boot.
 The Installation Guide has been updated with instructions for setting up a network boot server for IBM Power Systems clients using GRUB2.